 Brenda Davis Smith

-Brenda Davis Smith is a Program Manager at NOCHE.
-As Program Manager, Davis Smith is responsible for overseeing the day-to-day operations of NEOintern, NOCHE’s signature regional internship program.
-NEOintern connects students, college and university career counselors, employers and internship opportunities through a free website that has 17,500 registered students and 2,200 registered employers.
-Davis Smith promotes NEOintern through campus-based outreach throughout Northeast Ohio and communications to employers and students.
+Brenda Davis Smith is the Associate Vice President for Programs at NOCHE.
+In this role, Davis Smith is responsible for overseeing the day-to-day operations of NEO Talent Exchange, NOCHE’s signature regional internship program.
+NEO Talent Exchange connects students, college and university career counselors, employers and internship opportunities through a free website that has over 22,000 registered students and 2,700 registered employers.
+Davis Smith promotes NEO Talent Exchange through campus-based outreach throughout Northeast Ohio and communications to employers and students.
 She is also an organizer and presenter of the “Maximize Your ROI: Return on Intern” employer workshop series designed to educate Northeast Ohio business and nonprofit professionals about how to establish and improve internship programs.

 When she arrived at NOCHE in 2005, Davis Smith assumed responsibility for the College Caravan program for underrepresented students, and increased its value to Northeast Ohio colleges and universities, secondary schools and nonprofit organizations.
 Coinciding with the launch of the Northeast Ohio Talent Dividend, Davis Smith further redefined the program in order to serve not only underrepresented students but also their parents and families.